sagarv42/creative_assist_slack_bot/README.md

 # Slack OpenAI Image Review Bot

 This project is a Python-based Slack bot.
-When an image is uploaded to a designated Slack channel, the bot performs the following actions:
+When an image is uploaded to a designated Slack channel **along with an @mention of the bot**, the bot performs the following actions:
 1. Downloads the uploaded image.
 2. Collects a set of 'n' example images from a local directory.
 3. Reads corresponding performance data for these example images from a local CSV file.
 4. Sends the newly uploaded image, along with the 'n' example images and their performance data, to the OpenAI API (e.g., GPT-4o).
 5. The OpenAI model then reviews and scores the uploaded image, using the provided examples for context.
-6. Finally, the bot posts this AI-generated review and score back to the Slack channel.
+6. Finally, the bot posts this AI-generated review and score back to the Slack channel as a threaded reply.

+The bot will also respond to simple @mentions without a file, and can provide guidance if a file is uploaded without a mention (though this latter functionality can be disabled in `app.py`).

 ## Features

 *   **Slack Integration:**
     *   Connects to Slack using Socket Mode.
-    *   Listens for `file_shared` events to detect new image uploads.
     *   Responds to `app_mention` events.
+If an image is included with the mention, it triggers the review process.
 *   **Image Processing:**
     *   Downloads images shared in Slack.
     *   Reads and processes local example images.